 - If a proceeding is subject to a sequestration order, take reasonable steps to ensure compliance with the sequestration order.

-If a court does not have the sufficient existing staff or technology to allow remote observation to the public but later obtains such staff or technology, the bill requires the court to comply with the bill within 90 days after obtaining the necessary staff or technology.
+If a court does not have sufficient existing staff or technology to allow remote observation to the public but later obtains such staff or technology, the act requires the court to comply with the act within 90 days after obtaining the necessary staff or technology.

 NOTE: This act was passed without a safety clause.